 Wendy Brown is a licensed acupuncturist who graduated from the New England School of Acupuncture in 1990.
 Notably, Wendy is the first graduate in a new lineage of Western acupuncture practitioners, having graduated from NESA following her father [class of 1985].
 Her father’s tutelage in the practices of both Western and Eastern medicines was a privilege of perspective which she intently absorbed from him.
 After completing post-graduate studies at NESA, Wendy spent six months in China studying at the Zhejiang College of Traditional Chinese Medicine in Hangzhou.
-There she practiced as an intern under several esteemed physicians in a hospital facility and gained a greater understanding in the practices of TCM.
+Practicing as an intern under several esteemed physicians in a hospital facility, she gained a greater understanding in the practices of TCM.

 Wendy has worked in busy settings with other acupuncturists and in private practice.
 In 1994 Wendy settled in Asheville, North Carolina where she and her family reside.
 She is an ardent animal lover and advocate.
 An inspired seeker of holistic healing for her own growth, she has explored modalities of eastern medicine, Qi gong, meditation, forms of body work, cranio-sacral, breathwork, colorpuncture light therapy, and psycho-spiritual counseling as bridges to develop perspective and balance.
 Culminating, ultimately, with the sense that life is a journey and we have what we need to be content and guided from within, through all states and circumstances.